kotlin-orm/ktorm/hexo-docs/source/en/query.md

 }
 ```

-To be honest, it's easy to get bored with creating a new `ArrayList` and adding conditions into it every time.
+To be honest, it's easy to get bored with creating a new `ArrayList` and adding conditions to it every time.
 Ktorm provides a convenient function `whereWithConditions` which can reduce our duplicated codes.
 With this function, we can modify the query to:

 ```kotlin
 val query = Employees